241210014/Akshat_COA_Lab/README.md

 ## Brief Descriptions

 **Exp 1 — Adder Circuits**
-Design and simulation of Half Adder, Full Adder, and 4-bit Ripple Carry Adder using logic gates.
-Verified binary addition and carry propagation via truth tables.
+Design and simulation of Half Adder, Full Adder, and 4-bit Adder using logic gates.

 **Exp 2 — MUX & Encoder**
 Implementation of an 8x1 Multiplexer for data selection using 3 select lines, and an 8x3 Encoder for converting 8 active input lines into a 3-bit binary output.